olimpiadi-informatica/wasm-ide/README.md

 ```

 ## Installation
-Build the artefacts from https://github.com/olimpiadi-informatica/wasm-compilers/ and
+Download the artefacts from
-place them in a folder named `compilers` in the root of this repository.
+https://github.com/olimpiadi-informatica/wasm-compilers/ and place them in a
+folder named `compilers` in the root of this repository; ensure you have both
+`.tar.br` and `.tar` files (use `brotli -d` to extract the `.tar` files from
+the `.tar.br` files).

 Run `trunk build --release`.

+If you use `nginx`, you can use the `brotli_static` directive to have `nginx`
+serve the `.tar.br` files to clients that support the `brotli`
+content-encoding.

 ## Development
 ```